vmakhin/ERT_tasks/Assessment_IRI_EDP/README.md

 ### Assessment IRI EDP:
-     Create a C-based modeling and simulation program that drive IRI model Fortran code.
+     Create a C-based modeling and simulation program that drives IRI model Fortran code.
 The code should capture and generate vertical
      EDP (Electron Density Profile) for a given time and location of interest.

 ##### What the project does?

-> Creates a C-based modeling and simulation program that drive IRI model Fortran code.
+> Creates a C-based modeling and simulation program that drives IRI model Fortran code.
 C Modeling interface captures and generates DEP (Electron Density Profile) for a given time and location of interest.

 ###### Why the project is useful?